Encryptioncode/graphic-website/README.md

   - I made a high res logo for this
   - it works, but then the gif and text after does not show
     - maybe because of the opacity, but I made it clear after the enlargement
+  - also this is not super smooth as i want it to be but its ok